-Most (60.5%) R. clavata individuals were classed as immature, with a greater proportion of females immature (68.4%) compared to males (52.6%) (Figure 26a).
-Based on ICES maturity stage, most immature females were stage 1 ('immature'), with mature females comprising equal numbers of 3a ('capable to reproduce') and those that were actively (3b) or recently (4a) egg-laying.
+A majority (58.6%) of R. clavata individuals were classed as immature, with a greater proportion of females immature (64.0%) compared to males (52.5%) (Figure 27a).
+Based on ICES maturity stage, most immature females were stage 1 ('immature'), with mature females comprising 3a ('capable to reproduce') and those that were actively (3b) or recently (4a) egg-laying.
 Immature males comprised roughly equal numbers of immature (1) and maturing (2).
-Nearly all mature males were 3a ('capable to reproduce'), with two individuals 'active' (3b) (Figure 26b).
+Nearly all mature males were 3a ('capable to reproduce'), with two individuals 'active' (3b) (Figure 27b).

-Figure 26. a) ICES Maturity status and b) ICES maturity stage of thornback Raja clavata from the Liverpool Bay area, June & September 2019, based on macroscopic examination of reproductive organs (ICES, 2013).
+Figure 27. a) ICES Maturity status and b) ICES maturity stage of thornback Raja clavata from the Liverpool Bay area, June, September & October 2019 ((single individual from April 2020)., based on macroscopic examination of reproductive organs (ICES, 2013).